 Good Morning!
-Paul Georgy with early morning comments for July 24, 2014 at 5:30 am CDT.
+Paul Georgy with the early morning commentary at 5:30 am.

 Trade estimates for Trade estimates for